 Next, on our essential reading list, we've got Noupe.
 Usually, you'll find one article a day on Noupe, but boy it's a very good one you can rest assured.

-DesignShack, but it's very name is focused towards designers rather than web designers, but who's checking?
+DesignShack, but its very name is focused on designers rather than web designers, but we're happy to speak about design too ... web designers are designers too!

 Once again a wealth of resources is shared with the design community.